KratosOfficial/Grocery-Shop-UI/README.md

 <h3 align="left">About 📖</h3>

-Today I want to share with you my Grocery Shop UI concept📱 Let me know what do you think of it?
+Today I want to share with you my Messaging app UI concept📱 Let me know what do you think of it?
 Share your opinion below in the comments, and share some Love.

 <b>We're available for new projects!
 Drop us a line at</b> contactkratos@icloud.com